YingCG/Web-Concept/README.md

 ### big_n_bold
 This exercise is to understand how to connect html & css while we exploring more of the HTML elements in details.

+## Exercise 5 - Create your first blog and Publish on GitHub
+### create_a_blog
+This is instruction how you set up your blog.
+We expect you are creating a fun blog for yourself to share your experience while having fun learning.